Join Us for the 2026 Outdoor Education Weekend

 Lodging: On-site cabins (Fri & Sat nights)

-Eligibility: Maine residents who identify as BIPOC
+Eligibility:Maine residents who identify as BIPOC

 Capacity: 11 participants

-We’re excited to welcome participants to a free, grant-funded weekend of outdoor learning and community for Maine residents who identify as BIPOC.
+We’re excited to welcome participants to a cost-free, grant-funded weekend of outdoor learning and community for Maine residents who identify as BIPOC.
 All meals and lodging are included, thanks to support from the Onion Foundation.

 This weekend is a hands-on introduction to outdoor leadership, designed to help you build confidence, learn new skills, and develop a level of comfort in outdoor pursuits.
 No prior experience is required—just curiosity, interest, and a willingness to learn in community.